Naturopathic Medicine

 Restore proper function and alignment of the musculoskeletal and nervous systems.

 Step 5.
-Prescribe Specific Natural Substances:
+Prescribe Natural Remedies:

 Address disease symptoms with natural substances (herbs, homeopathy, nutritional supplements) while addressing underlying imbalances.

 Step 6.
-Prescribe Specific Pharmaceutical or Synthetic Substances:
+Prescribe Pharmaceuticals:

 Utilize medications that replace function or suppress symptoms, only when absolutely necessary.

 Step 7.
-Use Higher Force Interventions:
+Use High Force Interventions:

 Utilize highly invasive therapies in acute trauma or as a last resort when necessary (i.e. surgery, chemotherapy, radiation).